"Unknown or Disabled User!" when authenticating in web mail using Windows Authentication.

 SYMPTOMS

-When authenticating within the web mail interface using the Windows authentication method the authentication fails on a Microsoft Windows 2000 operating system.
+When authenticating within the web mail interface using the Windows authentication method the authentication fails.
+If the mail services such as SMTP are running as IME_SYSTEM then this can produce the same error.

-The following error is presented within the Windows event log viewer:
+The following error or similar is presented within the Windows event log viewer:

 The description for Event ID ( 10000 ) in Source ( MailEnable ) cannot be found.
 The local computer may not have the necessary registry information or message DLL files to display messages from a remote computer.
 The following information is part of the event: MailEnable Authentication TD Provider error: 1314, Windows Authentication for User (username) on Domain () failed with error (1314): A required privilege is not held by the client.
 SE_TCB_NAME and SE_CHANGE_NOTIFY_NAME rights may be required.